 Health insurance is obligatory for all people in Germany.
 Even tourists must have one.
 Foreigners who came to Germany to study, volunteer, or work, can get public insurance.

 The main differences in German insurance are that private have a more customized and personalized approach, and the client gets shorter waiting times and better hospital conditions.

 For example, patients with private health insurance enjoy staying in a single or double room at a hospital instead of a small shared room with three or four beds.

 If you are self-employed private insurance will be a better choice, it won’t depend on your income.
-Usually, private providers set their rates independently and moreover, offer better coverage.
+Usually, private providers set their rates independently and offer better coverage.

-Check out the most recommended health insurance in Germany, Ottonova, it’s customized for foreign employees, expats, freelancers, and self-employed.
+Check out the most recommended health insurance in Germany, Ottonova.
+It was made for foreign employees, expats, freelancers, and self-employed.
 Another option would be private insurance from Feather, which is suitable for self-employed people with relatively high incomes.